vanillaSlice/the-mono/projects/strimko/README.md

 ### Running

-Once built, to run the application go to `build/libs` and double-click `Strimko-all-1.0.0.jar` or from your terminal/command prompt run:
+Once built, to run the application go to `build/libs` and double-click `Strimko.jar` or from your terminal/command prompt run:

 ```
-java -jar Strimko-all-1.0.0.jar
+java -jar Strimko.jar
 ```

 ## Technology Used